msaqibqc/Flask-SQLAlchemy/README.txt

 Hit: 	http://localhost:5000/new
 	with Authorization token in header
-	with username and password values as from data
+	with username and password and email values as application/json form data

 Response: Will return the user id